-

 Sign-In and Sync

-You do not have to sign in to iCloud with your Apple ID to use Maps.
-If you choose to sign in to iCloud and have two-factor authentication enabled, Maps will keep your data in sync across all your devices using end-to-end encryption.
+You do not have to sign in to your Apple Account to use Maps.
+If you choose to sign in to your account and have two-factor authentication enabled, Maps will keep your data in sync across all your devices using end-to-end encryption.
 For example, your Favorites, History, and Guides are encrypted end-to-end so Apple cannot read them.
 When you share your ETA with other Maps users, Apple cannot see the shared location.

 Location

-You can disable the location-based functionality of Maps by going to Settings > Maps > Location.
+You can disable the location-based functionality of Maps on iOS, iPadOS, or visionOS by going to Settings > Apps > Maps > Location.
 Certain Maps features such as turn-by-turn navigation will be unavailable if you disable this setting.

 If Location Services is turned on, information about routing, traffic, and nearby points of interest will be used in an anonymous, aggregated form to improve Maps.
 You can disable this by going to Settings > Privacy & Security > Location Services > System Services > Routing & Traffic.
 For more information about Location Services, visit www.apple.com/legal/privacy/data/en/location-services.